DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 GDPR: Revenue-based penalties up to 4% of global annual turnover.

-Business Impact: Large corporations face higher penalties under GDPR, while smaller companies face proportionally higher risks under DPDP.
+Large corporations face higher penalties under GDPR, while smaller companies face proportionally higher risks under DPDP.

 Operational Differences